 “At least he was in his right mind when he woke up.
 You do look like hell.”

 My eyes flashed open.
 McNaught grinned at me, and I briefly considered stabbing him.
 Adnan’s strange brace was strapped to my arm, hidden by the heavy dressing gown I wore.
 It would be all too easy to flick my wrist and lash out at him.
 He would make the perfect target to vent my anger on.

 McNaught saw the violence in my gaze and held a hand up.
 “Peace.”

 “Stop mocking me at every turn and perhaps there can be some between us.”

 He tipped his head forward in acknowledgment.
 “Fair.”
-His expression shifted like the sands of a dessert, and I caught a brief look at the grief in his heart before it disappeared.
+His expression shifted like the sands of a dessert, but I caught a fleeting look at what might have been grief before it disappeared.
 “He’ll be all right?”